-Automatic group rows in iGrid have a special vertical band attached to it at the left and below.
-This band is used as a helper area to see what rows are included into a particular group, and our WinForms grid even allows you to colorize this area with different colors for different levels of hierarchy.
+An automatic group row in iGrid has a special vertical band attached to it below at the left.
+This band is used as a helper area to show what rows are included into a particular group, and our WinForms grid even allows you to colorize this area with different colors for different levels of hierarchy.

 The main difference between the automatic and manual group rows is that the manual group rows do not have this band.
 One of the main usages of this feature is another visual representation of row sections with similar contents.
 The following screenshot demonstrates how we use manual group rows in the iGrid.NET Demo application to organize samples: